alexrozman/angular-database-schema-sample/README.md

 ## Usage notes

 > [!CAUTION]
-> Using the Google AI SDK directly from a client-side app as is shown in
+> Using the OpenAI API directly from a client-side app as is shown in
 > this sample is recommended for prototyping only.
 For non-prototyping use
-> cases, we strongly recommend that you call the Google AI Gemini API only
+> cases, we strongly recommend that you call the API server-side to keep your
-> server-side to keep your API key safe.
-If you embed your API key directly in
+> API key safe.
+If you embed your API key directly in your web app or fetch it
-> your web app or fetch it remotely at runtime, you risk potentially exposing
+> remotely at runtime, you risk potentially exposing your API key to malicious
-> your API key to malicious actors.
+> actors.

 This project was initially generated with
 [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.